Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Experiments and Results

-We conduct five oper. and auto. trials in each scenario, and compute the average metrics.
-Identical initial and goal positions are set for each scenario.
-The results are presented in Table \ref{tab:result_table}.
+We conduct five trials with each method in each scenario, setting the identical initial and goal positions and the same maximum track and flipper velocity settings.
+The results of the average metrics are presented in Table \ref{tab:result_table}.

-The platform and straight stairs are simple terrains, which enables easy observation of ground-robot contact.
-Expert operators can focus on flipper adjustments while maintaining high forward speed with a similar traversal time to the auto.
-However, steering on spiral stairs brings special contact situations (diagonal flippers contact while the other does not), and improper control can cause the robot to swing or even get stuck during climbing.
-Additional steering control increases the difficulty of control, and the operator tends to reduce the speed, resulting in increased traversal time.
-Conversely, autonomous control offers significant advantages.

-The traversal strategies of auto. and oper. in these terrains are similar, resulting in comparable max $|\theta_t|$.
-However, expert operators often struggle to ensure precise control of flipper angles while the robot is moving forward at high speed.
-They are also prone to larger swings when the COM reaches the next terrain and excess flipper adjustment movements, resulting in a higher max $|\dot{\theta}_t|$ and rot. ang.
-Overall, our approach offers smoother, more stable motion and is efficient in terms of time and energy consumption.
+The expert operator is pretrained to reduce unnecessary flipper adjustments during traversal.
+However, their time efficiency is relatively low on stairs due to their prioritized adjustment of the flippers to ensure stability.
+In addition, the analog input of the joystick improves motion smoothness.